 10. Use Photoshop Shortcuts to Save Time

-My last tip is not exactly about editing itself, but it saved me a lot of time sitting are the computer and also simplified my editing flow.
+My last tip is not about photo editing itself.
+But it saved me a lot of time sitting in front of the computer.
+It also simplified my photo editing flow.
 I highly recommend you to invest some time learning Photoshop keyboard shortcuts for the tools you use the most.

 It requires some memory effort at first, but believe me: it is totally worth it.
-You can make a list with the shortcuts you use the most and have it close to you when you edit to check it when you need it.
+You can make a list with the shortcuts you use the most.
+You can have it close to you when you edit a photo to check the list when you need it.

-Photoshop has so many options that it is impossible to explain them all in a single article.
-I hope that this selection of tips will help you to learn how to edit photos in Photoshop.
+Photoshop is an advanced photo editor that has many options.
+It is impossible to explain them all in a single article.
+I hope that this selection of tips will help you to learn about photo editing.

-Once you get familiar with the basic tools, you can start experimenting and get more creative.
-Be patient at first, and soon you will find yourself having a lot of fun editing in Photoshop.
+Once you get familiar with the essential tools, you can start experimenting and get more creative.
+Be patient at first, it takes time to master your skills.
+But soon you will find yourself having a lot of fun editing in Photoshop.